 05 of 09

-Here’s a project great for the younger kids’ bedroom – turn the closet doors into a chalkboard.
-It’s easy with chalkboard paint, which isn’t limited to black anymore – you can find a wide range of bright colors.
-Simply paint it on, let it dry for a few days, rub the entire surface with chalk and then erase.
+Turn the closet doors of a younger kid's bedroom into a chalkboard.
+It’s easy with chalkboard paint, which isn’t limited to black any more—you'll find a wide range of bright colors.
+Simply paint it on, let it dry for a few days, rub the entire surface with chalk, and then erase.
 Now the surface is ready for your budding Picasso’s scribbles and alphabet practice sessions.
-You can cover the entire surface of the doors, or just use the chalkboard paint in the door’s... centers as shown here – you can get all the details at Design Build Love.Continue to 6 of 9 below.

 06 of 09

 Give your closet doors some dimensional interest with little more than paint and canvas stretchers or frames.
 This project works best on single-door closets or folding doors, but avoid using this idea on sliding doors.

 - First, paint the door with a base color of your choosing.
 (Using glossy paint makes it easier to clean the doors.)